dask/dask/docs/source/dataframe-categoricals.rst

     >>> ddf = dd.read_csv(..., dtype=dtype)

 If you write and read to parquet, Dask will forget known categories.
-This happens because due to performance concerns all the categories are saved in every partition rather than in the parquet metadata.
+This happens because, due to performance concerns, all the categories are saved in every partition rather than in the parquet metadata.
 It is possible to manually load the categories: